List of Farid Gabteni’s quotes

 Until you empty your heart of rage and hatred, you can’t fill it with the Love of God and spread it in His Creation.
 (Farid Gabteni)

-As a reminder, tradition says that on his pilgrimage, the Prophet performed sacrifices – namely in quite specific circumstances – for his whole community.
-His gesture amounts to all the animal sacrifices performed since that time, and until the end of time.
-So, on the day of Eid, any Muslim may absolve themself through an offering – a “hadyu” – regardless of its nature, without necessarily resorting to cutting its throat: Neither their fleshes, nor their bloods, ever reaches God.
-But what reaches Him is the premunition from you.
-Thus He subdued it to you, that you may magnify God for Guiding you.
-And delight the excellent (Qurân / Chapter 22, verse 37).
+By way of reminder, tradition relates that, during his pilgrimage, the Prophet offered a sacrifice—under very specific circumstances—on behalf of his whole community.
+His act is thus equivalent to all the animal sacrifices performed thereafter until the end of time.
+Consequently, on the day of Eid, any Muslim may discharge this obligation through an offering (hadyu), whatever its nature, without necessarily resorting to the slaughter of an animal: ‘Neither their flesh nor their blood reaches God; rather, what reaches Him from you is the premunition.
+Thus has He Subjected it to you, that you may magnify God for having Guided you; and give glad tidings to the doers of good’ (Qurân / Chapter 22, verse 37).
 (Farid Gabteni)

 All creature on earth, and all bird that fly with wings, are communities like you (Qurân/Chapter 6, verse 38).
 The true Muslim cannot hold in contempt, mistreat, degrade, or weaken any animal, or kill it without good reason, much less for pleasure.
 Even to feed himself, he cannot trivially kill an animal; he must consider this act in the Name of God as a sacrificial operation, that is, an extraordinary act performed in fear of God, Creator of Breath of all life.
 (Farid Gabteni)